-2,500,000 (Lothers and Lothers 2007).
+2,500,000 in Pakistan (Lothers and Lothers 2007).

 Chibhali, Mirpuri, Pahari (Dhundi-Kairali), Pothwari (Potwari), Punchhi (Poonchi). ’Pahari’, hill language; Potwari is the language of the Pothwar Plateau.
-A chain of related varieties with Punjabi [pnb], Hindko [hno] [hnd], and Saraiki [skr], also called Greater Panjabi.
+A chain of related varieties with Punjabi [pnb], Hindko [hno], [hnd], and Saraiki [skr], also called Greater Punjabi.
 Degree of similarity to Western Pahari varieties in India unknown.
 Lexical similarity: 76%–84% among varieties called, Pahari, Potwari, and some called Hindko in Mansehra, Muzzaffarabad, and Mirpuri in Jammu.
 A member of macrolanguage Lahnda [lah].

 Arabic script, Nastaliq variant [Aran].